 - A minimum 2.0 cumulative GPA required.

-- Successful completion of college algebra or higher, or placement into Math 102: Intermediate Algebra with Trigonometry or higher.
+- Successful completion of college algebra (or higher) with a minimum grade of C, or placement into MATH 102: Intermediate Algebra with Trigonometry (or higher).

 - Completion of an associate degree in nursing with a minimum 2.5 cumulative GPA.

 - A completed SUNY Application or The Common Application.

 - There is a $50 non-refundable and non-transferable fee for each application.

 - Applicants graduating with a SUNY or CUNY associate degree do not incur an application fee when completing the SUNY Application only.

 - Students facing financial hardship may have the fee waived by submitting a Fee Waiver Form.

 - Official college transcript(s) from all colleges previously attended and/or credits earned.

 - Final high school transcript or GED/TASC scores if you will not be earning a college degree prior to enrollment.